-There are six administrative roles that you will want to consider as you plan for internal coaching.17
+There are six administrative roles that you will want to consider as you plan for internal coaching.16

 - Coaching Vision and Commitment Administrators must make a commitment to and create a plan for coaching.
 They have the primary role in committing resources and time to support coaching.
 This includes facilitating the selection of a specific coaching process and ensuring guidance is developed regarding the way coaching will work in the district/building. - 2.
 Selection of Coaches Use of the Essential Functions in the SBIC Practice Profile can help administrators identify characteristics of an effective coach and consider the necessary beliefs and competencies that will be used in the selection process.
-Other considerations might include availability or time; effective collaboration skills; an ability to identify how practices impact teaching and learning; and previous implementation of DCI Practices. - Shared Responsibility While coaches may assume responsibility for professional learning, internal coaches should feel a shared responsibility with educators for student outcomes.
-The ultimate goal of coaching is improved results for students.

-- 4. Development and Support Coaching is complex.
-Administrators must also monitor the effectiveness of coaching in their district/ building and ensure coaches receive the training and professional development they need to be successful. - 5.
+Other considerations might include availability or time; effective collaboration skills; an ability to identify how practices impact teaching and learning; and previous implementation of DCI Practices. - 3.
+Shared Responsibility Internal coaches should feel a shared responsibility with educators for student outcomes.
+The ultimate goal of coaching is improved results for students. - Development and Support Since coaching is complex, administrators must also monitor the effectiveness of coaching in their district.
+Coaches will need their own training and professional development to be successful. - 5.
 Role Clarity, Time, and Culture Administrators create the structures to ensure that the role of an internal coach is clearly defined and consistent across the district/building.
 They also set schedules that allow time for coaches and educators to work together.
 Educators and coaches must have adequate time during school hours to engage in coaching.
-By creating a culture and expectation that all educators engage with coaching, administrators can overcome educator reluctance and address resistance. - 6.
-Sustainability Supportive coaching can attract and retain committed staff.
-School Leaders must dedicate the resources needed to make coaching successful.
+By creating a culture and expectation that all educators engage with coaching, administrators can overcome educator reluctance and address resistance.

+6. Sustainability - Supportive coaching can attract and retain committed staff.
+School leaders must dedicate the resources needed to make coaching successful.
 It is also important to collect and review data on the effectiveness of your coaching plan so that adjustments can be made when needed.